Buggermenot/KitchHub/README.md

       a.
 For any set of user input (Ingredients).
 Must return all recipes that can be made.

 DevLog:
-  04-09-22:
+  04-09-22: @BuggerMeNot
-   Python program to generate random Recipes -> (Set of unique ingredients).
+     1. Python program to generate random Recipes -> (Set of unique ingredients).
      2. Python program to search recipes (Uses set intersections) -> "NOT DESIRED", Required -> Recipe Subsets that are possible with given input.
   ...

 Comp-a-thon 2022, Bennett University.
 Coding Babas v3.3